9 Best Ambient AI Medical Scribes 2026

 The point is not just subscription spend.
 It is workflow design.
 Glass Pro at $90/month includes ambient scribing, DDx generation, A&P generation, and clinical Q&A with evidence queries.
 A physician using a separate scribe plus a separate reference still has to manually bridge the note, the evidence, and the final plan.

-For physicians who already subscribe to UpToDate or AMBOSS independent of their scribe, Glass does not necessarily replace those subscriptions — reference tools serve broader educational and research purposes beyond point-of-care CDS.
-But for the specific workflow of “document this encounter and produce a clinically reasoned A&P,” Glass is the only product that completes the full cycle.
-Learn more about Glass’s ambient CDS workflow.
+For physicians who already subscribe to UpToDate or AMBOSS independent of their scribe, Glass does not necessarily replace those subscriptions because reference tools serve broader educational and research purposes beyond point-of-care CDS.
+But for the specific workflow of documenting the encounter and reviewing a clinically reasoned A&P inside the same product path, Glass remains one of the clearest documented options in this review.
+Learn more about Glass''s ambient CDS workflow.

 Vendor comparison pages tell you what each product does.
 This section tells you how to evaluate whether any of them actually work for your practice.
 The goal is a practical framework you can apply during a trial period to make a confident decision.